You are here

 Where possible, our MHA reviewers will speak with providers to arrange their visit, but, in some cases, our visits may be unannounced.

-Dr Kevin Cleary, Deputy Chief Inspector of Hospitals and lead for mental health, has outlined how we will make sure our regulatory response to the coronavirus (COVID-19) outbreak protects the rights of vulnerable people in his blog published today.
+Dr Kevin Cleary, Deputy Chief Inspector of Hospitals and lead for mental health, has outlined how we will make sure our regulatory response to the coronavirus (COVID-19) pandemic protects the rights of vulnerable people in his blog published today.
 You can read the text of the blog below.

-During the coronavirus (COVID-19) outbreak, we will be focusing our activity where it is needed most in order to support staff to keep people safe during a time of unprecedented pressure.
+During the coronavirus (COVID-19) pandemic, we will be focusing our activity where it is needed most in order to support staff to keep people safe during a time of unprecedented pressure.
 This means concentrating on areas where we see that the risk to the quality of care is the highest and where we can make the biggest difference.
 While routine inspections have been stopped, regulation still has a critical role to play, especially in environments where people are detained.
 Our Mental Health Act Reviewers will still be conducting checks remotely and will still complete site visits if they identify concerns.

 We know that some older people and people with disabilities are more likely to have a serious illness if they contract coronavirus.
 We have published an Equality Impact Assessment (EIA) that identifies our key areas of concern and how we will be working to overcome these during this time.
 Our work to continue to monitor services that are high risk, is essential to keeping people safe.